larytet/MyPerfectThings/db-client-side-encryption.md

 Imagine a client encrypts the data in the way that a DB still can index the data.
-The client gains end-to-end encryption can fully trust a DB in the cloud.
+The client gains end-to-end encryption and can fully trust a DB in the cloud.

 * Open source
 * Easy integration with popular programming languages - Java, Go, Python